Rajkiya Pratibha Vikas Vidyalaya, Shalimar Bagh, Delhi

 Rajkiya Pratibha Vikas Vidyalaya (RPVV) Shalimar Bagh is one of the 21 RPVV schools established as a system of alternate schools for gifted students in Delhi.
 The school is known for its outstanding result and considered as one of the best government school in Delhi.
 The school is run by the Directorate of Education, Delhi, under the Department of Education, Government of NCT of Delhi.
 RPVV Shalimar Bagh is a co-educational school affiliated to Central Board of Secondary Education (CBSE), New Delhi, with classes from VI to XII standard.

 The school was established in the year 2001.
 The founding principal of the school is Mr. S.S Singhal.

 Location and campus

-RPVV, Shalimar Bagh is situated in Shalimar Bagh in North Delhi, 10 km from the main campus or north campus of the University of Delhi.
-It has a large green area with four lawns and three playgrounds, one well equipped auditorium with a capacity of more than 800 people, a modern library with a collection of more than 10,000 books and subscription to major newspapers and magazines.
+RPVV, Shalimar Bagh is situated in Shalimar Bagh in North West Delhi, 10 km from the main campus or north campus of the University of Delhi.
+It has a large green area with four lawns and three playgrounds, one well equipped auditorium with a capacity of more than 800 people, a library with a collection of more than 10,000 books and subscription to major newspapers and magazines.
 The school has laboratories for sciences, social sciences, mathematics, and home science.
 A special maths zone is developed with help of "heymath.com", equipped with modern technology.